Why a Shampoo for Oily Hair is Your First Line of Defense Against Grease

 Read on to discover more about this common issue and some of our favorite shampoos for oily hair:

 What Causes Oily Hair?

-Oils in your hair are caused by having overactive sebaceous glands in your scalp.
-This can be due to genetics, environmental issues, stress, diet, hormonal imbalances or even over-washing.
+Oils in your hair are caused by having overactive sebaceous glands on your scalp.
+This can be due to genetics, environmental issues, stress, diet, hormonal imbalances, or even over-washing.
 It can also be caused by life, in general: Our environment, work, and daily stresses can all play a part in causing havoc to our locks.
 Here are some of our best tips for how to prevent oily hair: